Evaluate experiment

 One of label or score must be supplied (you can't have an evaluation with no result).

-Here's another example which compares the output to a value in the dataset_row.
+Here is an example of an evaluator which compares the output to a value in the dataset_row

 })